dnlstruble-png/Bearings-to-Bits/04 Beginning the ICS Threat Intelligence Practice.md

 # Beginning the ICS Threat Intelligence Practice

-I have officially started a practice project focused on building threat intelligence skills in a way that feels natural to me instead of forcing myself into someone else’s workflow.
-I want to learn how to investigate, interpret, and communicate threats by actually doing the work, not by memorizing someone else’s checklist.
+I have never learned anything by watching from the sidelines.
+I’m a tactile learner - I understand things by doing them.
+Instead of memorizing someone else’s workflow, I decided to build threat intelligence skills through practice.

+This project is my way of learning by investigating real threats, interpreting their impact, and communicating them clearly.
 Today marks the first entry documenting that process.

 ---